Chile: Understanding the International Business Environment through Innovation and Sustainability in Chile

 Chile is often considered to be the place where great Latin American wines come from.
 Some may even know that Chile is also the hub of the global copper industry.
-But what many people are unaware of is how Chile became the only South American country invited to join the OECD, or how it is a country that has signed 21 free trade agreements and is one of the most open economies in the world, or the fact that it is rapidly attracting foreign innovators and entrepreneurs through a unique start-up incubator program for investors worldwide.
+But what many people are unaware of is how Chile became the first South American country invited to join the OECD, or how it is a country that has signed 21 free trade agreements and is one of the most open economies in the world, or the fact that it is rapidly attracting foreign innovators and entrepreneurs through a unique start-up incubator program for investors worldwide.
 Chile serves as an example of what a Latin American country can do with the right economic and social policies in place.
-It is the star of the South.
+In many significant ways, it is the star of the South.

-- Increased awareness of the importance of global markets for commodity production, such as grapes and copper, and;
+• Enhanced awareness of the importance of global markets for commodity production, such as grapes and copper; and,

 • Fundamental insights into Latin American economic development and business strategy.